 There is a high level of competition for qualified regional managers, store managers and sales associates among home improvement and flooring retailers in local markets, and as a result, we may not succeed in attracting and retaining the personnel we require to conduct our current operations and support our plans for expansion.
 In addition, we compete with other retail businesses for many of our associates in hourly positions, and we invest significant resources in training and motivating them to maintain a high level of job satisfaction.
 These positions have historically had high turnover rates, which can lead to increased training and retention costs, particularly in a tight labor market.

 If our recruiting and retention efforts are not successful, we may have a shortage of qualified employees in future periods.
 Any such shortage would decrease our ability to effectively serve our customers.
 Such a shortage would also likely lead to higher wages for employees and a corresponding reduction in our operating results.
-In addition, as we expand into new markets, we may find it more difficult to hire, develop and retain qualified employees and may experience increased labor costs.
-Any failure by us to attract, train and retain highly qualified managers and staff could adversely affect our operating results and future growth opportunities.
+In addition, as we expand into new markets, we may find it more difficult to hire, develop, and retain qualified employees and may experience increased labor costs.
+Any failure by us to attract, train, and retain highly qualified managers and staff could adversely affect our operating results and future growth opportunities, and any increased labor costs due to competition, increased minimum wage, employee benefit costs (including various federal, state, and location actions to increase minimum wages), unionization activity, or other factors would adversely impact our operating expenses.